-Eugene Lang College The New School for Liberal Arts Scholarships
+Eugene Lang College of Liberal Arts Scholarships

 - Global Citizen Year fellowship.
 Eugene Lang College and Global Citizen Year have partnered to create a ten-month “bridge year” of service learning and leadership training in the developing world.
 Students who successfully complete the program requirements receive up to 30 credits toward graduation from The New School.
 This means that when they arrive on campus as sophomores, they are eligible to waive certain courses required of first year students, which puts them on track to graduate in four years.